Marine, Estuarine and Freshwater Biology (MEFB)

 Credits: 4

 This course explores the spread, establishment, and impact of invasive species.
 Students will become familiar with ecological and evolutionary theories pertaining to species invasions, and methods for assessing their spread and impact at local and global scales.
 The course examines: (1) ecological impacts and predictors of invasive species; (2) evolutionary insights of invasions; (3) taxonomic identification and survey techniques; (4) management implications of invasive species; and (5) the effects of global change on their spread.
 One semester of college biology or equivalent should be taken prior to this course.
-Special Fee.
+Summers only at Shoals Marine Lab.

 Grade Mode: Letter Grading